 A man came up to me in the street and asked me the way to the station.
 Sue the front door of the house and rang the doorbell.
 Tom was a long way behind the other runners, but he managed to them.
 Tanya was running too fast for Paul.
 He couldn't her.
 143.2 Complete the sentences.
 Use the following verbs end end give give grow mal 1 I couldn't find a hotel and ended up sleepi 2 I'm feeling very tired now.
-I've and grow and grow and grow and grow and grow and grow are sentences. ke take take turn use wash ing on a bench at the station. all my energy. put the dishes away.
+I've 3 After dinner I and 1 4 People often ask children what they want to be ke take take turn use wash ing on a bench at the station. all my energy. put the dishes away.
 5 We invited Tim to the party, but he didn't his studies to be a professional footballer. tennis. too easily.
 10 I do a lot of gardening.
 It 143.3 Complete the sentences.
 Use the following verbs bring catch fix give go keep 1 Sue got bored with her job and decided togi 2 I'm not ready yet.
 You go on and I'llcatch 3 The room is in a mess.
 I'd better up with you.